This is a great position for students during the Fall Term.

 Here at Oakton, we are thrilled about our new Environmental Studies Concentration and the academic growth, hands-on experiences, and broadened horizons it will bring to our students and our campus.
 This spring, we are excited to share a brand new course: Principles and Practice of Ecological Restoration (Listed in the catalog as: Topics in Biology: Principles and Practice of Ecological Restoration – 31773 – BIO 290 – 001).

 This immersive and hands-on course will educate students on the history and importance of ecological restoration practices and allow them to put classroom knowledge to the test with hands-on restoration projects on campus.
 This is excellent training for individuals who may be interested in careers related to ecology, restoration, natural resources, forestry, environmental science, or related work areas.
 However, it is also a great experience for anyone who cares about the natural world and wants to spend time learning about and protecting our local wild spaces.

-Held on Tuesdays and Thursdays from 3:00 to 5:20pm on our Des Plaines Campus, the 3-credit course runs March 21 through May 11.
+Held on Tuesdays from 2:00pm to 6:10pm on our Des Plaines Campus, the 3-credit course runs September 19 through December 12.
 If you are not currently an Oakton student, but would like to sign up for this class, we invite you to apply for admission now!

 Forest Preserve Programming Specialist Position

 Job Posting: Oct 19, 2016, 12:35:20 PM